PDLT-University-of-York/test-split-site/docs/ultra/enrol-user.md

 ![Plus icon shown next to search icon in top right of screen](images/enrol-user-plus-icon.png)
 3. **Search** for the user to enrol, using their username (abc123), email, first name or last name.
 4. Click the **small plus icon** next to their name.
 5. The default **role** is Student.
-If you'd like to give the user a different role, select it from the drop-down list.</br>
+If you'd like to give the user a different role, select it from the drop-down list.
+Various roles are available, **important**: do not use the "Guest" role for individual users - [Learn more about Course Roles here](https://vle-support.york.ac.uk/ultra/course-roles/).</br>
 ![Steps shown to search for a user via their username and select the relevant role](images/enrol-user-search-role.png)
 5. Click **Save**.